JunedConnect/project-url-shortener/README.md

         - **Review the plan** to ensure everything looks correct
    - Go to GitHub Actions → Terraform Apply → Run workflow
         - **Choose the same environment** that you chose in the Terraform Plan above
         - This sets up the AWS Infrastructure, including ECS service with the InitialBlue image

 3. **Build and Push FinalGreen Image**
    - Go to GitHub Actions → Docker Build & Push → Run workflow
         - Choose "FinalGreen" image
-   - This creates the production-ready version with all features
+        - This creates the production-ready version of the app with all features

 4. **Blue-Green Deployment**
    - Create new ECS task definition with the FinalGreen ECR image digest